Review by S J Holetz

 metal's glorious Bacta Tank.
 Having previously caught

-had been greatly anticipating a full set from this tremendous band, and
+had been greatly anticipating a full set from this

 having the excellent Faceless